Styracocephalus

 Although multiple Styracocephalus skulls have been recovered, there has yet to be a specimen found of the entire therapsid skeleton.
-A majority of the skulls collected have also been mature skulls, as the juvenile Tapinocephalid skulls are identified by having a small non-fused basioccipital.
-The presence of enlarged canines, pachyostotic cranial boss, and horns are all plesiomorphic traits found in Dinocephalians.Styracocephalus's head ornament meant that it could be recognised from a distance.
+A majority of the skulls collected have also been mature skulls, as the juvenile tapinocephalid skulls are identified by having a small non-fused basioccipital.
+The presence of enlarged canines, pachyostotic cranial boss, and horns are all plesiomorphic traits found in Dinocephalia.
+Styracocephalus's head ornament meant that it could be recognised from a distance.
 One of the most striking feature of Styracocephalus is the large backward-protruding tabular horns.
 It was around 1.8 m in length, with a 42 cm, 29 cm skull.

 History of Discovery

-The first Styracocephalus fossil was discovered by L. D. Boonstra in 1928 from a Tapinocephalus bed on a farm called Boesmans Rivier, in the Beaufort West Division.
+The first Styracocephalus fossil was discovered by Lieuwe Dirk Boonstra in 1928 from a Tapinocephalus bed on a farm called Boesmans Rivier, in the Beaufort West Division.
 The original skeleton was crushed, but still showed some unique features such as outward projecting tabular horns, a shallow snout, and a small temporal opening.
 The skull had a maximum length of around 400 mm and a width of 390 mm.
-Upon initial discovery, Boonstra compared the newfound specimen to the Burnetia stating that the palate was more like that of a Gorgonopsian than a Therapsid.
-When Boonstra evaluated its place as a Therapsid, it was found to contain characteristics resembling Therocephalia, Gorgonopsia, as well as Dinocephalian.
-The first classification of Styracocephalus was in 1929 by S. H. Haughton and placed it in its own new subclade of Therapsid due to its unique blend of features.
+Upon initial discovery, Boonstra compared the newfound specimen to Burnetia stating that the palate was more like that of a gorgonopsian than a therapsid.
+When Boonstra evaluated its place as a therapsid, it was found to contain characteristics resembling Therocephalia, Gorgonopsia, as well as Dinocephalia.
+The first classification of Styracocephalus was in 1929 by S. H. Haughton and he placed it in its own new subclade of Therapsida due to its unique blend of features.
 This original holotype that was found is called SAM 8936.